 Day 01 – Arrive Delhi

-You will be met at the airport by our representative and transferred to the hotel and assisted with check in formalities.
+You will be met at the airport by our representative and transferred to the hotel and assisted with check-in formalities.
 Delhi is the capital of India, and its third largest city.
 Delhi consists of two parts – New Delhi, the city created in 1911 as the imperial capital of India by the British and the Old Delhi, the Muslim capital of India between the 17th and 19th centuries.
 In fact there have been at least eight cities on the site of modern Delhi – the earliest known settlement, Indraprastha, featured in the epic Mahabharata over 3000 years ago.
-Though not always the capital, Delhi has always been an important city of northern region of the subcontinent.
+Though not always the Capital, Delhi has always been an important city of the northern region of the subcontinent.
 Overnight in Delhi.

 Day 02 – In Delhi